maks-rafalko/tactician-domain-events-bundle/README.md

 }
 ```

-As soon as this `Entity` is successfully created, the `SendEmailAfterUserIsCreatedListener` will be dispatched.
+As soon as this `Entity` is successfully created, the `SendEmailAfterUserIsCreatedListener` will be triggered.

 License
 -------